hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 - Typing in select bars

 - Drag and drop to modify plot scale

+- Click and drag plot zoom (and double click zoom out)

 #### Other Features

 These items are not necessary, but would be useful.

-- Script to set up test starter files (image files, key files, etc)
+- Rewrite time rounding function

 - Alternate assertion information passing (phase out logfiles)